 If you don’t have the power tools, vigorously whisk up the eggs to aerate them before adding to the mashed banana and then stir in the all purpose flour (or other bulking add-in of choice).

-How to serve them:
+How to serve 3-Ingredient Banana Pancakes

-I like to serve banana pancakes dolloped with greek yogurt, cinnamon, a drizzle of maple syrup, and more banana slices or berries.
+I like to serve these easy banana pancakes dolloped with greek yogurt, cinnamon, a drizzle of maple syrup, and more banana slices or berries.
 Here are some other delicious ideas: